JdgaleTorre/GameOfLife2/README.md

 ## HowToPlay

 Clone the repository and then open the `index.html`.
-The initial state you can draw any pattern on the grid, and then press the button Play to see how the rules are been applying on the grid.
+In the initial state you can draw any pattern on the grid, and then press the button Play to see how the rules are been applying on the grid.

 You can restart the grid, with the Reset Button.
 And if you don't want to draw a pattern, then you can use the option Random, to generate a Random pattern and play.